 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
-Training is provided every two years with separate training for all new staff on appointment during weekly Continued Professional Learning (CPL) time or in an identified slot during the school day.
+Training is provided every two years with separate training for all new staff on appointment during their induction.
 The DSL and Deputy DSLs will attend training at least every two years to enable them to fulfil their role, as well as regular safeguarding and child protection updates as required which will occur at least annually.
 Any update in national or local guidance will be shared with all staff in briefings and then captured in the next whole-school training.
 This policy will be updated during the year to reflect any changes brought about by new guidance.